wsmelojr/blockmeter/README.md

 go get -u github.com/hyperledger/fabric/core/chaincode/shim
 ```

-### Shell commands to deal with a Fabric chaincode
+### Shell Commands to deal with a Fabric Chaincode

 Our blockchain network profile includes the client container *cli0* which is provided only to execute tests with the chaincode.
-The *cli0* is able to communicate with the blockchain network using the peer *peer0.ptb.de* as an anchor and so execute commands for installing, mantaining and testing the chaincode.
-These commands documentation can be find [here](https://hyperledger-fabric.readthedocs.io/en/release-1.4/commands/peerchaincode.html).
+The *cli0* is able to communicate with the blockchain network using the peer *peer0.ptb.de* as an anchor and so execute commands for installing and mantaining.
+These commands documentation can be found [here](https://hyperledger-fabric.readthedocs.io/en/release-1.4/commands/peerchaincode.html).
 We strongly recommend you read this documentation before continuing.

 #### 1. Installing, instantiating and upgrading a chaincode